 We assess if there are further symptoms such as post nasal dripping, nasal discharge and check how your sense of smell is, if you have any allergies or you suffer from asthma.
 After assessing these, a detailed examination of the nose is carried out.

 Firstly, we start with assessing the external nose and checking if there are any deformities and if you have ever had any surgery that resulted in a deviation of the whole nose.
-We’ll also check if there are any other deformities such as a cleft lip and palate.
-After this, an internal examination is done, starting with an anterior rhinoscopy.
+We’ll also check if there any other deformities such as a cleft lip and palate.
+After this an internal examination is done, starting with an anterior rhinoscopy.